celmechcongress2026/celmechcongress2026.github.io/program.md

 ---

-The venue is approximately a 10–15 minute walk from Hotel Oaxaca Real.
+The venue is within walking distance of Hotel Oaxaca Real.